anycable/docs.anycable.io/docs/anycable-go/envoy.md

 # Using AnyCable-Go with Envoy

-[Envoy](https://www.envoyproxy.io) is a modern proxy serverewhich support HTTP2 and gRPC.
+[Envoy](https://www.envoyproxy.io) is a modern proxy server which supports HTTP2 and gRPC.

 We can use Envoy for load balancing and zero-disconnect deployments.